RomyToklio/Pyrex/README.md

 * ASAN

-Configure Monero with the -D SANITIZE=ON cmake flag, eg:
+Configure Pyrexcoin with the -D SANITIZE=ON cmake flag, eg:

     cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..

-You can then run the monero tools normally.
+You can then run the pyrexcoin tools normally.
 Performance will typically halve.

 * valgrind